Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Most of your friends’ tropical indoor plant collections will miss this Anthurium due to its rarity, but you can gift it by self-propagating it.

-Suggest your pals to keep the plant in a plain corner to liven the ambiance under proper care.
+Suggest your pals keep the plant in a plain corner to liven the ambiance under proper care.